mnr/writing-wip/Do-Ye0n_lives_on.md

 *That was quick*, he thinks.
 Smiling, he grabs his terminal and heads for the elevator.
 Working in the cube farm was beneath him and he's looking forward to a room with a view of the skyline.

 He presents himself to the elevator station.
 Almost immediately, one of the sliding doors open and call his name.
 He walks in, the door shuts, and accelerates skyward. *This is almost poetic*, he thinks.
-The interior of the elevator is bland, but his visor displays enough interesting data to keep his attention.
+The interior is bland, but his visor displays enough interesting data to keep his attention.
 It's only a minute before he's decelerating and stopping on the twelfth floor.

 The door opens to an unfinished space.
 There isn't carpet on the floor, the walls are still rough construction board, and there is no common space.
 His visor informs him to go left, then straight, then open the third door. *This must be an expansion.
 I'm on a new team.
 Probably the director of the team.*